 It is the test recommended by all the Guidelines and by the Scientific Societies; according to the official indications of the Ministry of Health, the FetalDNA BASE prenatal test must be added to the ultrasound study of nuchal translucency.

-This examination has very low costs for the patient and a very speedy response.
+This examination has extremely low costs for the patient and a high response speed.